-This is my special for the day of Romance that we name as Valentine’s Day, Death by Chocolate Cake.
+This is my special Death by Chocolate Cake for the day to Romance.
 Valentine’s Day used to be extremely popular among youngsters, but now it’s all over.
-People exchange gifts, flowers, cards, and chocolates on Valentine’s Day.
+People exchange gifts, flowers, cards, and chocolates on Valentine’s Day

 Death by Chocolate Cake